William-Karkegi/X-Reply-Assistant/CONTRIBUTING.md

-# Contributing to Twitter Reply Assistant
+# Contributing to X Reply Assistant

-First off, thank you for considering contributing to Twitter Reply Assistant!
+First off, thank you for considering contributing to X Reply Assistant!
 It's people like you that make this project such a great tool.

 ## Code of Conduct